JingyuanC1111/2026_KDD_CESGCN/src/Readme.md

 The current best model has node_dim=16, lr=0.02, dropout=0.2, and metric is set to MSE (MAE is also available, but MSE shows better performance compared to MAE)

 Or we can use `CESGCN_Using_Prev_Best_Model.py` to directly predict using the previous trained best model.
+Remember to reset the parameter as the same as the prev best model to run `CESGCN_Using_Prev_Best_Model.py`